kopepod/TEC_ITESM/TC2005B/Unity/ReadMe.md

 5. Select the material and drag it to the Plane object.

-## Create a tree
+## 5. Create a tree

-GameObject > 3D Object > Tree
+1. GameObject > 3D Object > Tree

-Add branches and leaves hierarchically.
+2. Add branches and leaves hierarchically, with the +branches group icon

-Click root and then add *branch group* icon
+3. Click root and then add *branch group* icon to add more branches.

-To add more branches at each group, modify *Frequency*
+4. To add a spree of branches each group, modify *Frequency*

-To add leaves texture create a new material with *Nature/Tree Creator Leaves Fast* as shader.
+5. To add leaves texture create a new material with *Nature/Tree Creator Leaves Fast* as shader.
 Select a png file of one leave.

+## 6. Create terrain

+1. GameObject > 3D Object > Terrain

+2. Click on Paint terrain and drag the mouse to modify the landform